christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ##### Types of Possible Failures {#sec:possible-failures}

-\todo{Write section}

-- Network Partitioning
-  - Show examples like in https://kriha.de/docs/seminars/distributedsystemsmaster/reliability/reliability.pdf or in official Raft Interactive Diagram
+Various types of failures with two kinds of faulty processes [@bracha1983resilient]:

+**Crash Failure/Fail Stop**
+- a process abruptly stops and does not resume

 - OS Crashes
 - Application Crashes
 - Hardware Crashes

+**Byzantine Failure**
+malicious processes can also send false messages
+\todo{Rephrase}
+The Byzantine Generals Problem is a classic problem in distributed systems that is not as easy to implement, adapt, and understand as it might seem to a systems architect [@lamport1982byzantine]
+- "A process that experiences a Byzantine failure may send contradictory or conflicting data to other processes.
+Byzantine failures are far more disruptive."
 - Not finding Consensus
   - Byzantine Fault vs Fail Stop
   - Instruction Failures on CPU, RAM Failures, even Bitwise Failures in Cables (quote the one example here I found recently)

+There is also the case of **Network Partitioning**
+- Show examples like in https://kriha.de/docs/seminars/distributedsystemsmaster/reliability/reliability.pdf or in official Raft Interactive Diagram
+\todo{Is network partitioning fail-stop or byzantine?
+Or something else?}

 ### High Availability and Consistency